CR0NYM3X/POSTGRESQL/migraciones/Plan y Estrategias de migración.md

 The PostgreSQL Migration Playbook: What to Plan, Avoid, and Expect -> https://www.percona.com/blog/best-practices-for-postgresql-migration/

+Migrating to PostgreSQL: Best Practices and Strategies -> https://dev.to/msamitariq/migrating-to-postgresql-best-practices-and-strategies-4797
+How we migrated our PostgreSQL database with 11 seconds downtime -> https://gds.blog.gov.uk/2024/01/17/how-we-migrated-our-postgresql-database-with-11-seconds-downtime/
 Accelerate PostgreSQL migrations to Google Cloud -> https://cloud.google.com/blog/products/databases/best-practices-for-migrating-postgresql-to-cloud-sql-with-dms